How InboxPolicy's Free 72-Hour Re-Verification Cache Works

 How long does InboxPolicy cache a verification result?

 72 hours from the original fresh verification.
-Any re-check of the same email address inside that window returns from_cache in the response and costs 0 credits.
+An eligible re-check of the same normalized address and strictness inside that window with force_refresh false returns from_cache in the response and costs 0 credits.
 Once 72 hours pass, the cache expires and the next check runs a full fresh verification at the standard rate.

 Does a cache hit cost credits or trigger a charge?